 Q. What does it mean to be prequalified?
 Note that some credit cards for people with bad credit will prequalified you online without a hard inquiry on your credit report.
 Instead, prequalifying will leave you with just a “soft” inquiry on your credit report, which will not impact your credit score in the same way a hard inquiry can.

-How We Found the Best Credit Cards for Bad Credit of 2021
+How We Found the Best Credit Cards for Bad Credit

 Monthly Credit Reporting